If you identify asbestos in your workplace:

 - Check its condition.
 For example, if the asbestos is in good condition and left undisturbed, it is usually safer to leave it fixed or installed and review its condition over time

-- If the asbestos has deteriorated, for example asbestos dust is present and therefore it is likely that airborne asbestos fibres may be released into the air, then you must control the risk, for example by removing the asbestos material.
+- If the asbestos has deteriorated, for example asbestos-contaminated dust is present or it is likely that airborne asbestos fibres may be released into the air, then you must control the risk, for example by removing the asbestos material.

-Following the steps below can help you manage and control asbestos in your workplace.
+Follow the steps below to manage asbestos in your workplace.

-Whenever asbestos is identified in a workplace, you need to create an asbestos register to record the presence of the asbestos.
-Asbestos registers must be revised if there is a change to the condition of asbestos, including if it is removed, enclosed or sealed.
+Whenever asbestos is identified in a workplace, you have a duty to create an asbestos register to record the presence of the asbestos and keep it updated if there is a change to the condition of asbestos, including if it is removed, enclosed or sealed.
 The register must also be reviewed and if necessary revised every five years to keep it current.

-The asbestos register should be readily accessible to any employee.
+The asbestos register must be readily accessible to your employees.
 Employers also have a duty to provide a copy of the asbestos register to:

-- An asbestos licence holder who has been engaged to do asbestos removal work
+- asbestos licence holders engaged to do asbestos removal work

-Once asbestos has been identified its location must be indicated.
+Once asbestos has been identified its presence and location must be clearly indicated.
 Adhering a label containing the word 'asbestos' directly on asbestos material is the most effective method of indicating asbestos and should be considered first.